 Offer a Reward for Using All Vacation Time

-In 2016, American workers left more than 662 million vacation days unused.
+In 2016, American workers left over 662 million vacation days unused.
 There are many reasons for this, but the consensus is that the stress of being away from the office creates worry about job security.
 Subtle “vacation shaming” creates the perception that employees are being disloyal or selfish simply by taking the vacation time they have earned.

 If you think this is a good thing, you think wrong.
 Workers who do not take earned vacations show lower productivity and increased stress levels.
 (See point #1 above.)
 Managers need to not only “talk” a good game, encouraging workers to take their vacations.
 They need to model the behavior they want to see by taking their own vacations in full.
 To make the point even more strongly, consider rewarding employees who do use their vacation time.
-The Ford Trend survey states that globally, more than 60% of workers in all age groups believe companies should do exactly that.
+The Ford Trend survey states that globally, over 60% of workers in all age groups believe companies should do exactly that.